Abu-laban/city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-**Name of feature: Lab 06 Locations**
+**Name of feature: Lab 07 Weather**

 - Estimate of time needed to complete: 60 minutes
-- Start time: 2:30 pm
-- Finish time: 4:31 pm
-- Actual time needed to complete: 121 minutes

-**Name of feature: Lab 06 Map**

-- Estimate of time needed to complete: 30 minutes
-- Start time: 5:00 pm
+- Start time: 5:30 pm
-- Finish time: 5:45 pm
+- Finish time: 6:31 pm
-- Actual time needed to complete: 45 minutes
+- Actual time needed to complete: 61 minutes

 ## Credit and Collaborations